vfarcic/vfarcic.github.io/devops23/README.md

 # Bio (short)

-Viktor Farcic is a Principal Consultant at CloudBees, a member of the Docker Captains group, and books author.
+Viktor Farcic is a Principal Consultant at CloudBees, a member of the Docker Captains group, and published author.

 His big passions are DevOps, Microservices, Continuous Integration, Delivery and Deployment (CI/CD) and Test-Driven Development (TDD).